 The study was carried out for most of the UKCS, including Dogger Bank in the North Sea, the extension of the UKCS region west of Rockall and parts of the Faroe-Shetland Channel.
-The continental slope in these areas plays an important role in bringing nutrients to the region and supporting a wide diversity of marine species [11],[12].
-The outline of the UKCS region used in this study is shown in Figure 1 in black.
+The continental slope in these areas plays an important role in bringing nutrients to the region and supporting a wide diversity of marine species [16],[17].
+The outline of the UKCS region used in this study is shown in red in Figure 1, which also shows the bathymetry and seabed topographical features.